 The share price of companies such as Gamestop and AMC are trading at eye-watering premiums to their underlying earnings.
 Their value becoming totally detached from the metrics you’d see listed in the best valuation books.
 Gamestop was trading at a share price of $4 in May 2020.
 However, it’s now trading between shareholders at over $250.

 These changes in share price aren’t the result of a dramatically changing outlook for the business.
 Instead, they’re based on the viral fever of online retail investors, energetically swapping tips and trading onto the bandwagon on online investing forums.

 As you can infer from the jump in share price, many traders have made a killing.
 Others have lost small fortunes.
-What began as a small punt with loose change, soon evolved into a more serious affair as online users began to write about the life-changing sums that they have staked in these meme stocks.
+What began as a small punt with loose change, soon evolved into a more serious affair as online users began to write about the life-changing sums that they had staked in these meme stocks.
 But was Gamestop really the best company to invest in?